rlauer6/makala/README.md

 # Overview

-`makala` is a Python script to create a light weight Makefile based serverless framework for AWS Python based Lambdas.
+`makala` is a Python script to create a light-weight `Makefile` based serverless framework for AWS Python based Lambdas.
 It can also create the Terraform framework for your Lambda.

 # Why?

-Sometimes a `Makefile` is a good thing and besides I'm smitten with Makefiles.
+Sometimes a `Makefile` is a good thing and besides I'm smitten with `Makefile`s.
 If you're not, then you can still `makala` to create some Terraform you can apply to create your serverless function.

+## Why should I use the `Makefile`?

+Use `make` does a few things _automagically_ for you:

+* Quick syntax check of your Python code (TBD: linting, unit testing)
+* Recognizes dependency changes to build new Lambda package (including requirements)
+* Creates necessary IAM permission
+* Creates other AWS resources (SNS, TBD: buckets)
+* Rebuilds Lambda package (`make clean && make`)

+## Why should I use the Terraform option?

+If your requirements are more than basic and you are familiar with Terraform, this option gives you the most flexibility by creating the necessary Terraform resources that you can modify on your own.
+`makala` does not provide for every scenario or for every option for resources.
+Using the Terraform option you can modify the resources for your use case.

 # Requirements